cambo2015/MovieTheater/README.md

 ```

 ## Additional Information:
-* classes:
+- CLASSES:
--OrderProcessor : when tickets purchased a theater event signals the order processor to confirm purchase and check if seat has been taken
+   - `OrderProcessor()` : when tickets purchased a theater event signals the order processor to confirm purchase and check if seat has been taken.
+Purchases are NOT made here but in the Theater class.
--Section : a movie theater has multiple sections on where to sit.
+   - `Section()` : a movie theater has multiple sections on where to sit.
 Some in the front,back,right,left,balcony,etc.
--Theater : is the movie theater
+   - `Theater()` : is the movie theater.
+Tickets are purchased here.

-* enum:
+- ENUMS:
--Location : used in the Section class.
+   - `Location` : used in the Section class.
 A theater has many sections in which a person can choose to sit.
+       - `Left`,
+       - `Right`,
+       - `Front`,
+       - `Back`.
-Left,Right,Front,Back.
-This enum was created for multiple use cases:IMAX,OPERA THEATER,BROADWAY.
+       * This enum was created for multiple use cases:IMAX,OPERA THEATER,BROADWAY.